My Office/Craft Space In My Living Room

 A Blast From The Past:

+These old sewing machines are oldies but goodies.
+They don’t make them like this anymore.
 There isn’t a bit of plastic anywhere on these old sewing machines.
-And they are quite heavy.
+And they are pretty heavy.

 A Special Painting: